ed-test/video-site/README.md

 * Module resolver for both css and babel
   * To avoid ugly relative imports eg. `../../../components`
 * Use variables for colors and type
+* Use constants with key/values for genre and filtering